Table of contents

 4. Apply for a new loan

 Gather all the documents you will need to submit to apply for a new loan.
 You might need your Social Security number, pay stubs, bank statements, and tax returns.
 Organizing this information before you start the application will save you time.
-For more details on the application process, read How to Apply for a Personal Loan.

-5. Make payments on your new loan
+5. Make payments on your loans

 What other options should you consider?

-One option is to pay off your balance with a different type of loan.
+Another option is to pay off your balance with a different type of loan.
 For example, a cash out mortgage refinance is a secured loan that uses the equity in your home to pay off your original loan.
 That means you could lose your collateral—your home, in this case—if you have trouble repaying the new loan.
 That’s why refinancing a personal loan with another unsecured personal loan may be a better course of action.

 If you’re having trouble making your current loan payments and refinancing isn’t an option, your lender may have a solution for you, especially if you’re in good standing with them.